Search

 • Participate in activities that offer hands-on involvement in real-world challenges.

-Oglethorpe’s Public Health Concentration is a brand new program developed to meet the interests and needs of our students.
+Oglethorpe’s Public Health Concentration is developed to meet the interests and needs of our students.
 Available to all students regardless of major, it’s specially designed to draw on Oglethorpe’s trademark blend of intellectually stimulating liberal arts education and real-world focused, experience-based learning.

 The program is designed to complement your major; it can take the place of a traditional minor.
 You must have sophomore standing to apply.